7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 1.md

             end
         end),  %%Monitor process dies after receiving a 'DOWN' message.

-    receive %%Blocks until the line that sends the message in Monitor executes.
+    receive %%Blocks until the line that sends the message in Monitor is able to execute.
         {Monitor, Tag, FuncPid} -> FuncPid
     end.